metadevpro/ts-pegjs/typing.md

 The next step would be to compile the grammar into a TypeScript source code (assuming the grammar is located in the file `grammar.pegjs`):

 ```
-pegjs --plugin node_modules/ts-pegjs --format ts -o grammar.ts grammar.pegjs
+pegjs --plugin node_modules/ts-pegjs --format commonjs -o grammar.ts grammar.pegjs
 ```
-Note that the module format is `ts`.
-This is the only format supported by the TS plugin, since TypeScript has its own way of specifying exports.
+Note that the module format is `commonjs`.
+This is the only format supported by the TS plugin.

 Now, we have the generated parser at hand, and we can consume it using TypeScript's `import` command: